Siriusuna/Siriusuna/content/公开课/CS61A/Python/Control Statement.md

  """If we just specify one number it will be defaulted to the end value."""
  ```

-It is not an iterator , range can be call repeatedly, but it is [iterable](Iteration.md).
+It is not an iterator , range can be call repeatedly, but it is [[Iteration|iterable]].